 While I’m adding little patches of color, I keep it random and varied in tone.
 I also leave some white or unburned patches.

-Sometimes I just dotted the wood with the shader to leave a tan blobbish spot.
+Sometimes I just dot the wood with the shader to leave a tan blobbish spot.

 STEP 8 – FRAME